chinacomx/translations/README.md

 git submodule update --init
 ```

-within the submodule we are on the `feature/prev-next` branch
+within the submodule we are on the `master` branch now.

 ## Building